-A dark spot on the face leads to a mind roving question.
+A dark spot on the face leads to mind roving questions.
 The common thoughts are when, why, till when?

 The Why & Who of Melasma

-Quite often the reasons are age, pollution, intermittent miss in skin care routine and acne, however, UV radiation and hormonal imbalance especially during pregnancies are also one of the causative reasons.
+Quite often the reasons are age, pollution, intermittent miss in skincare routine and acne, however, UV radiation and hormonal imbalance especially during pregnancies are also one of the causative reasons.
 These two factors are generally realized as less influencing and transient.
-Melasma is one pigmentation disorder which gets triggered due to repeated UV radiation and hormonal fluctuations (especially during pregnancies) in specific races and people with a genetic predisposition.
+Melasma is one pigmentation disorder that gets triggered due to repeated UV radiation and hormonal fluctuations (especially during pregnancies) in specific races and people with a genetic predisposition.
 The disorder is characterized by overproduction of Melanin in a particular area especially the facial regions; causing a darker skin tone than the remaining areas.
-It is reported to be more common in darker skin people and in young to a middle-aged woman.
+It is reported to be more common in darker skin people and in young to middle-aged women.

-An early identification, right compliance with the dermatologist’s advice, coupled with patience makes Melasma a transient disorder in patients, affected and prone to it.
+An early identification, right compliance to the dermatologist’s advice, coupled with patience makes Melasma a transient disorder in patients, affected and prone to it.